Voting machines are in the news

 where fraud requires a lot of work by a large number of people in a

-large number of polling places or the central count
+large number of polling places or at the central count

-falsify the results of every machine in a matter of
+falsify the results of every machine in an entire state in a matter of

-seconds and provide any margin of victory he or she wishes.
+seconds and provide any margin of victory he/she wishes.

 Courts have repeatedly looked at small errors in election